 [Finally, what we all were waiting for: What does this mean for Columbia?]
 What Columbia got right:

-a prime location between Washington DC and Baltimore [which allowed it to avoid the curse of being in the wrong side of town vis-a-vis Baltimore]
+- a prime location between Washington DC and Baltimore [which allowed it to avoid the curse of being on the wrong side of town vis-a-vis Baltimore]

 [Leinberger then moved to questions and answers.
 Both the questions and answers below are paraphrased.]